-Masterclass: Each student will record a video of their performance of a jazz piece and submit a link to their recording with their registration.
+Masterclass: Each student will record a video of their performance of up to two jazz pieces and submit a single link to their recording with their registration.
 The masterclass will take place during a zoom session.
 During the masterclass, the visiting artist will teach principles of jazz piano playing and call on some of the students to work on their pieces.
 In addition, each student will receive a brief written evaluation and an achievement certificate.
 The adjudicator may recognize exceptional student performances by placing a gold seal on their certificate; these seals will be visible only to the students and teachers, and will be mailed to the students after the festival.
 At the conclusion of the festival, the adjudicator will select performances to include in the EMTA Student Awards Gala in June.
 These results will be posted on the website after teachers and students are made aware of them via email.

 Workshop: The workshop will consist of group activities and exercises on the keyboard – exploring various style techniques such as the 12-bar blues and improvisational techniques.

 Students should be at their pianos with their audio on mute except when called upon by the visiting artists for both the Zoom Masterclass and the Workshop.

 Requirements for Participation:

 - Pieces must be works representing the Jazz, Rags or Blues styles.
 These include but are not limited to pieces from method book series (i.e. Martha Mier, Nancy and Randall Faber, etc.) and original transcriptions (i.e. Chick Corea, Art Tatum).
 Improvisations based on lead sheets are not allowed.